-Challenge number Detail of challenge 1 SEND As of 09.12.23, 73% of our pupils who are in receipt of PPG also have Special Educational Needs or Disabilities (SEND).
-Of these pupils, 50% have Communication and Interaction Needs, primarily with social communication difficulties or have an Autistic Spectrum diagnosis which has resulted in lower engagement in the learning for some, despite the use of appropriate strategies.
-2 Oracy Observations, discussions and assessments across the whole school have shown that there are vocabulary gaps among pupils generally, including many disadvantaged pupils.
-3 Phonics Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
+Challenge number Detail of challenge 1 SEND As of December, 47% of our pupils who are in receipt of PPG also have Special Educational Needs or Disabilities (SEND).
+Of these pupils, there is a mix of social communication difficulties, specific learning difficulties and, or Autistic Spectrum diagnosis which has resulted in lower engagement in the learning for some, despite the use of appropriate classroom and teaching strategies.
+2 Phonics Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
+This negatively impacts their development as readers (and then writers).
+3 Emotional wellbeing and resilience Through discussion with pupils, parents/ carers, outside agencies and observations, the complex family and social circle situations have impacted on children's emotional wellbeing and resilience.

-4 Internal assessments indicate that reading comprehension, writing and Reading, mathematics attainment among disadvantaged pupils is below that of nonwriting and disadvantaged pupils.
-Our assessments also show that some of our pupil maths premium pupils have been disproportionately impacted by partial school outcomes closures and reduced attendance.
-5 Emotional wellbeing and resilience Through discussion with pupils and parents/carers and observations, complex family situations have impacted on emotional wellbeing and resilience.